 The epidemiology, pathogenesis, and etiology of syncope will be reviewed here.
 The evaluation and management of this disorder are discussed separately.
-(See "Evaluation of syncope in adults" and "Management of syncope in adults".)
+(See "Syncope in adults: Clinical manifestations and diagnostic evaluation" and "Management of syncope in adults".)

 The pathogenesis and etiology of syncope are the same as that for presyncope, which is the prodromal symptom of fainting.
 Such patients usually present with symptoms of dizziness.
 (See "Approach to the patient with dizziness".)

 Syncope is a common clinical problem .
 In one of the largest epidemiologic studies that evaluated the incidence and prognosis of syncope, 822 of 7814 men and women (11 percent) who were followed for an average of 17 years as part of the Framingham Heart Study reported a syncopal episode .
 The incidence of syncope increased with age, with a sharp rise at age 70 years (figure 1).
 The increased risk of syncope in elderly patients appears to be due to age- and disease-related abnormalities that impair the ability to respond to physiologic stresses that would ordinarily not cause syncope .